Sore Calves while Rucking

 Strengthen your calves preemptively

-Perform standing calf raises, seated calf raises and heel drops to actively build stronger, more durable lower leg muscles less prone to overuse damage.
+Perform standing calf raises, seated calf raises and heel drops to actively build stronger, more durable lower leg muscles that are less prone to overuse damage.
 Resistance bands are also great for adding load to calf exercises.
 Develop this often neglected area.

 Use trekking poles